There's a new kid in town.

 There needs to be significant savings to take on this additional risk

-You can access the Member's Guide for more information on what is covered and how it's treated.
+You can access the member's guide through quote engine for more information on what is covered and how it's treated.

 This is true even for State specific information like Covered California versus health sharing.